 TECHNOLOGY AND ENTREPRENEURSHIP

 Some of the world’s top recent innovations have been in the tech sector.
 Things like cloud-based storage, artificial intelligence (AI), and robotics have made products and services possible that could not even have been conceived of a decade ago.
 Tech companies make up a large percentage of new start-ups.
-Fintech leads the list at 7.1% of new start-ups, followed by AI with 5% and AdTech with 3.3%.
+Financial technology leads the list at 7.1% of new start-ups, followed by AI with 5% and AdTech with 3.3%.

 When you look at where venture capitalists have put their money, tech companies reign.
 In 2022, nearly $90 billion in startup funds went to companies that offer software products.
 This was followed by $31 billion to companies in the pharma and biotech sector and $8.2 billion to companies in the IT hardware sector.